Fijian Islands Travel Information

 The centres of population, Nadi and Suva, are the most likely spots for trouble on the street.
 Avoiding flashing your expensive accessories, not walking alone at night in dimly lit streets, and being circumspect about your socialising partners will help you to avoid trouble.
 Beware of touts at airports.
 If you have transport just ignore them, as you should those guys who start carving your name into a sword as they chat to you.
 Leave before they get past the first letter or introduce yourself as Lord Persimus Brampton Nicholas Tarrigon Eckilthwaite III, otherwise they may expect you to buy it.

 Marijuana is commonplace although illegal.
 The risk is higher than the effect and you may find yourself in a psychiatric hospital if you are caught.
 Drink driving is equally commonplace and also illegal.

 Where possible bring a receipt for expensive items that you bring in to the country otherwise you may experience problems at customs on the way out.
 As responsible divers we hope you wouldn't dream of taking away banned items such as coral, turtle shells or clam shells.
 Copies of all your vital documents are a good idea as officials often like to see things in black and white.

 The police may not be the most corrupt force but their efficiency and inclination to help may be found wanting.
 Using safety deposit boxes and otherwise exercising due caution should see you join the overwhelming majority who leave here with memories of an exclusively positive nature.

 If you're keen to discover the fantastic waters of Fiji, then click below to check your options now for:

 Be sure to book up in plenty of time to avoid limited choice!
-The best opportunities for diving in Fiji are booked by repeat customers who book well in advance to ensure their reservation!
+The best opportunities are booked by repeat customers who book well in advance to ensure their reservation!

 Back to tourist information index